SEAT Toledo: Toledo CONNECT

 The SEAT Toledo CONNECT is part of a special edition line presented at the 2015 Frankfurt Motor Show.
 This model is equipped with Full Link Technology and a Samsung Galaxy A3 smartphone.
 This allows the user to connect to the car and access connectivity features of the SEAT ConnectApp right on the dashboard.

 The SEAT Toledo CONNECT is available in a range of exterior body colours that also allow the mirrors and wheels to be customised.
 Interior details, including stitching are in blue.

 Engine specifications

 Critical reception

-The fourth generation of Toledo received generally negative reviews from critics.
+The fourth generation of the Toledo received generally negative reviews from critics.
 In October 2014, Top Gear Magazine placed the Toledo on its list of The Worst Cars You Can Buy Right Now.
-What Car? awarded it 2 stars out of 5, noting that Toledo is "at odds with the sporty image SEAT likes to portray its cars as having" while also having firm ride.
+What Car? awarded it 2 stars out of 5, noting that the Toledo is "at odds with the sporty image SEAT likes to portray its cars as having" while also having a firm ride.
 Criticism was targeted towards the hard plastics in its interior as well.
-On the positive side they've praised Toledo's big boot, rear leg room and frugality.
-Autocar was slightly more positive, awarding it 3 stars out of 5, calling it a "no-nonsense family car", but criticized its driver appeal and bland design.
+On the positive side, they've praised the Toledo's big boot, rear legroom and frugality.
+Autocar was slightly more positive, awarding it 3 stars out of 5, calling it a "no-nonsense family car", but criticised its driver appeal and bland design.